eclipse-openj9/openj9-docs/docs/vgclog.md

 </gc-op>
 ```
 The child XML elements of `<gc-op>` provide details about the operation itself.
-For example, the `<scavenger-info>` XML element shows that the tenure age has been set by the VM to be `"1"`, meaning that any objects that have already been copied between the allocate and survivor space once will be moved to the tenure area during the next scavenge operation.
-The `<memory-copied>` XML element indicates that 25MB (25522536) have been reclaimed in the nursery area for new object allocation.
+For example, the `<scavenger-info>` XML element shows that the tenure age is set to `"1"` for this operation.
+For a tenure age of `"1"`, any objects already copied between the allocate and survivor space once will be moved to the tenure area during the next scavenge operation.

+The `<memory-copied>` XML element indicates that 25 MB (25522536) were reclaimed in the nursery area for new object allocation.
 For more information about how the scavenge operation acts on the heap, see [Gencon policy(default)](gc.md#gencon-policy-default).

-**note:** The `“contextid”` value of the `<gc-start>` and `<gc-op>` XML elements are both ‘7’, which  matches the “id=7” value of the `<cycle-start>` XML element, indicating that the GC increment and GC operation are both associated with this default partial GC cycle.
+The `contextid="7"`for the`<gc-start>` and `<gc-op>` XML elements are both ‘7’.
+The `id` value of the <cycle-start> element of the current partial GC cycle is also `"7"`, so the increment and operations are associated with the partial GC cycle.

 **`<gc-end>`**